boolean-uk/java-fundamentals-day-1-workshop/README.md

 Leave the `Create Git repository` option ticked, make sure the language is set to `Java`, and choose `Gradle` for the Build system.

-Where it says `JDK` clicking on the drop down will show all of the Java installations that IntelliJ has detected on your machine, make sure this is set to the version of Java which you downloaded earlier (in this case 18.0.2 but your version number may be slightly different).
+Where it says `JDK` clicking on the drop-down will show all of the Java installations that IntelliJ has detected on your machine, make sure this is set to the version of Java which you downloaded earlier (in this case 18.0.2 but your version number may be slightly different).

-Choose `Kotlin` for the `Gradle DSL` and choose to leave the `Add sample code` box ticked for now.
+Choose `Groovy` for the `Gradle DSL` and choose to leave the `Add sample code` box ticked for now.

 Click on the arrow to open the `Advanced Settings` section, and for the GroupID option change it to read `com.booleanuk` which should give you something like the following settings: